A. Program Notes

 B. Program Overview

-The VIP II program supports collaboration between publicly-funded post-secondary institutions and industry for a duration of 12 to 24 months.
+The VIP II program supports collaboration between companies and publicly-funded post-secondary institutions and industry for durations of 12 to 24 months.

 C. Program Objectives